Pebble Accretion: The pebble accretion framework

 \subsection{Pebble accretion rates ($\tau_s<1$)}

 Pebble accretion rates for $\tau_s<1$ particles are compiled in \Tb{PA-rates}.
-These are given in non-dimensionless form with the accretion rate expressed in units of $\Sigma r^2 \Omega$.
+These are given in non-dimensionless form with the accretion rates expressed in units of either $\Sigma r^2 \Omega_K$ or $\rho r^3 \Omega_K$.
 The prefactors have been obtained from three-body simulations carried out by \citet{LiuOrmel2018} and \citet{OrmelLiu2018} and are valid in the stated asymptotic limits.
 In the 2D limit, accretion rates depend on the relative velocity $\Delta v$, which can be due to the headwind of the pebbles, the shear in the disk, or the eccentricity of the planet (whichever is highest).
-In the 3D limit, accretion rates are independent of $\Delta v$ but do depend on the scaleheight of the pebbles (or aspect ratio $h_\mathrm{peb}$).
-If the planet is on an inclined orbit, such that the magnitude of the vertical oscillations exceed the pebble scaleheight, $h_\mathrm{peb}$ should be replaced by the planet inclination $i$.
+In the 3D limit, accretion rates are independent of $\Delta v$.
+Here, rates are given in terms of density or, equivalently, $\Sigma$ and the pebble scaleheight (or their aspect ratio, $h_\mathrm{peb}=H_\mathrm{peb}/r$).
+If the planet is on an inclined orbit, such that the magnitude of the vertical oscillations exceed the pebble scaleheight, the effective aspect ratio of the pebbles should be cast in terms of the planet inclination \citep{OrmelLiu2018}.

 In the 2D limit the pebble accretion rate that materializes is the maximum of the headwind, eccentricity, and shear limits.
 For the headwind and eccentricity limits, rates scale with the square-root of velocity ($\eta$ or $e$), reflecting a higher supply rate of pebbles.
-But this comes at the expense of a higher initiation mass (\eq{minit}).
+But this comes at the expense of a higher initiation mass (\eq{mast}).
 Accretion rates are the highest in the 2D, shear limit.
-Converting to a growth timescale, we find:
+Converting the rates into a growth timescale ($m/\dot{m}$), we find:

 It is clear that if \eq{2D-shear} materializes, protoplanets can easily grow to the runaway gas accretion threshold mass.
-The ``problem'' with these high accretion rates is that the local reservoir of pebbles will be quickly emptied and need to be resupplied from the outer disk.
-For these reasons, it is more useful to express these rates in terms of an accretion probability $\epsilon$ (see below).
+The ``problem'' with these high accretion rates is that the local reservoir of pebbles will be quickly emptied and needs to be resupplied from the outer disk.
+For these reasons, it is often more useful to express the accretion rates in terms of an accretion probability $\epsilon$ (see below).